polotto/awesome-captain-definition/README.md

 Each application has your own folder with the captain-defition file, other test files and the instruction are in the README.md.

 ## Applications
-* Api Umbrella (https://apiumbrella.io/) - Open Source API Management;
+* [Api Umbrella](api-umbrella/README.md)  - Open Source API Management.
+Offical website: https://apiumbrella.io/ ;
-* Gogs (https://gogs.io/) - Small git server to make easy the continuous integration with the Captain;
+* [Gogs](gogs/README.md) - Small git server to make easy the continuous integration with the Captain.
+Offical website: https://gogs.io/ ;
-* Python Flask api (http://flask.pocoo.org/) - A example how to run a flask app inside the CDD
+* [Python Flask API Restful](python/README.md) - A example how to run a flask app inside the CDD.
+Offical website: http://flask.pocoo.org/ ;
-* Wekan (https://wekan.github.io/) - Open source kanban board.
+* [Wekan](wekan/README.md) - Open source kanban board.
+Official website: https://wekan.github.io/ ;
+* [Java Spring Boot .jar file](java/README.md) - A example how to run a .jar file generante by the Spring Boot.
+Official website: https://spring.io/guides/gs/spring-boot/ .

 ## Upcoming
-* Running a java server with .jar file
+* Strapi
 * Minio
-* Strapi
 * Cloud9 IDE